dsaker/talkliketv/README.md

 # talkliketv

-TalkLikeTV is a revolutionary language learning application designed to address the shortcomings of other language apps.
-Unlike other platforms, TalkLikeTV focuses on bridging the gaps in native-to-foreign language translation and provides an immersive experience by incorporating authentic native speakers conversing at real speeds and tones.
+TalkLikeTV is a language learning application designed to address the shortcomings of other language apps by incorporating authentic native speakers conversing at real speeds and tones.

-With TalkLikeTV, you can elevate your language skills to sound and comprehend like a local.
-The unique approach involves learning from the subtitles of TV shows and then listening to the episodes at your convenience.
+The unique approach involves learning from the subtitles of TV shows and then watching the episodes at your convenience.
 By translating from your native language to the spoken subtitles of a TV show, you not only grasp how native speakers communicate but also enhance your ability to understand the actors in the show.

-This innovative method not only prepares you to speak the language naturally but also boosts your confidence in using it.
-Say goodbye to traditional language learning hurdles and embrace a more effective and enjoyable language acquisition experience with TalkLikeTV.
+You can use a tab separated file to upload any phrases you want to learn using the bash script `./scripts/shell/uploadtsv.sh`.

+The books [Let's Go] (https://lets-go.alexedwards.net/) and [Let's Go Further] (https://lets-go-further.alexedwards.net/) were used heavily in creating this application.
+I would highly recommend them to anyone wanting to learn Golang.

 ### Dependencies